daniran/browserify-gulp-angular-app/README.md

 ## Features

-There are plenty of write ups and start project repositories that combine browserify with gulp...
-So why another one?

-- Use `browserify` without using `gulp-browserify`
-  - Because the latter has been "blacklisted"
-- Has a `dist` build step
-  - Concatenation and minification
-- Able to build AngularJs apps
+- Uses these frameworks:
+- `browserify` http://browserify.org/ to assemble the js bits
-  - Extra steps required to build an AngularJs app due to the dependency injection system
+- `ng-annotate` https://www.npmjs.com/package/ng-annotate to add the angular injection strings
+- `gulp` http://gulpjs.com/ to build everything

 The others usually just satisfy two of these requirements, so there is room from improvement yet!